Wednesday, November 13, 2024

 Another thing missing: Rose hips.
 Wild roses are a thorny staple around here, and they've always produced abundant rose hips.

-Unlike the plums or the blackberries, there are some rose hips on some of the rose bushes, but they're scare, small, and anemic, even though the rose bushes themselves seem healthy.
+Unlike the plums or the blackberries, there are some rose hips on some of the rose bushes, but they're small, scarce, and anemic, even though the rose bushes themselves seem healthy.

 Another thing missing: Honey locust seed pods.
 We have a honey locust tree in our yard (when I photographed this, the leaves had almost all dropped).